ahedproductions/aethernode/README.md

-NOTE: All design files were replaced with a new version!
+NOTE: After some testing and rework it was discovered, that without RXEN high on receive, the E22 is very much deaf, because a diode switch inside draws the RX path to ground to protect the LNA input when transmitting.
+It the process all design files were changed, and the old ones have been removed and deemed erroneous.
+For all who have built the aethernode as is, there is option 1 with an addon of 3 parts.

 It includes provision for two types of transmission control of the LoRa module:
 1. DIO2 based control with an external transistor inverter to control also the RXEN pin.
 (REMOVE R3/R4 if selected!)

    NOTE: This is the version the current FW is compiled for!
-3. TXEN/RXEN external control of the module via pons G17/G16.
+2. TXEN/RXEN external control of the module via pons G17/G16.
 (REMOVE R2/Q1 if selected!)

 <img width="823" height="576" alt="3drnode" src="https://github.com/user-attachments/assets/2e85072e-8f93-4287-a06a-2465e3da385d" />